Anshuls-repo/Anshuls-repo/README.md

 <h1>Hi, I'm Anshul!</h1>
-Hello, my name is Anshul!
 I would like to share with you a few projects that I have commenced since embarking on my cloud journey.
 I believe that these projects have helped me to develop my skills and knowledge in this exciting field, and I am eager to continue learning and growing in the world of cloud computing.
 <h2>👨‍💻 Projects & Hands-On's:</h2>

 - <b>Run Infra as Code with Jenkins:</b>